 Visit Sonoma Botanical Garden

-Sonoma Botanical Garden; photo by Saxon Holt
+Sonoma Botanical Garden in Glen Ellen, California; photo by Saxon Holt

 Located near Glen Ellen, at the heart of the Sonoma Valley, Sonoma Botanical Garden boasts one of North America’s largest and most important collections of temperate-climate Asian plants as well as California native plants.